-An OCCAM 2 code insertion is introduced by the construct GUY.
-The context of the GUY construct is determined, as with all OCCAM constructs, by its indentation.
+An occam 2 code insertion is introduced by the construct GUY.
+The context of the GUY construct is determined, as with all occam constructs, by its indentation.
 The transputer instructions which follow the GUY must be indented and there may only be one instruction per line.
-Lines may be terminated by a comment, which is introduced by the -- symbol as in OCCAM.
+Lines may be terminated by a comment, which is introduced by the -- symbol as in occam.
 The transputer instructions are upper case versions of the standard mnemonics listed in INMOS documentation.
 The code insert is terminated by the matching outdent.

 A compiler parameter code.inserts determines which instructions may be used within sections of code insertions, in the unit being compiled.
-If the value is NONE, no code insertions are allowed.
-If the value is RESTRICTED, then the instructions allowed are a restricted set of instructions which are sufficient for timecritical sections of sequential code.
-If the value is ALL, then all transputer instructions are allowed.
+If the value is NONE, no code insertions are allowed and the compiler will flag the first such instruction as invalid.
+If the value is RESTRICTED, then the instructions allowed are a restricted set of instructions which are sufficient for time-critical sections of sequential code.
+If the value is ALL, then all transputer instructions are allowed including OPR for the creation of arbitrary instruction codes.
 Since the inclusion of some instructions may have an unexpected effect on the OCCAM program (for example, instructions which move the workspace pointer), instructions outside of the restricted set must be used with great care.
 A list of the restricted set of transputer instructions is given in appendix H.

-For example, to perform a 1's complement addition we can write the following OCCAM:
+For example, to perform a 1's complement addition we can write the following OCCam: